Strategy20 min read

 When to prioritize LinkedIn:

-• You're targeting enterprise buyers in traditional industries
+• You are targeting enterprise buyers in traditional industries

 • Company-to-company relationships matter more than personal connections